IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

     * A Dockerfile (`image/Dockerfile-stack`) that builds your stack image.
 This is what the `appsody stack package` command used above to build a Docker image of your stack - which is, if you like, the eventual artifact that you deliver as a stack architect to application developers.
     * A Dockerfile (`image/project/Dockerfile`) that application developers will use to build their final image.
 This final image will contain both your stack and their application, and this Dockerfile is processed by the application developer running `appsody build/deploy`.
-    * Typically some kind of server side code that is enabling the application then developer will create and run.
+    * Typically some kind of server side code that is enabling the application the developer will create and run.
 For this stack, this is `image/project/server.js`.
     * Some kind of dependency management, ensuring both the correct inclusion of components defined by the stack, as well as, potentially, any added by the application developer.
 For this stack, this is `image/project/package.json`.
-    * At least one sample application (or *template*), these are stored in the `templates` directory.
+    * At least one sample application (or *template*); these are stored in the `templates` directory.

     It is worth taking some time checking out the files given above to get a feel of the stack.

     For some stack modifications, you can actually use a form of stack inheritance - i.e. by using the existing stack images as the `FROM` image in `Dockerfile-stack`.
 An example of this might be where you just want to change one of the Dockerfile variables.
 In general, however, most modified stacks are effectively copies of an existing stack, with the additional changes added to gain the new, required functionality.

-    Having examined the files above, you might have already spotted what we need to do to incorporate helmet into the new stack - namely to modify `server.js` to enable it.
+    Having examined the files above, you might have already spotted what we need to do to incorporate helmet into the new stack - namely to modify `image/project/server.js` to enable it.
 The current code in `server.js` looks something like this:

     ```java
     // Requires statements and code for non-production mode usage